 Peer educators can also tailor a workshop to your community’s needs.

 Our undergraduate social media coordinators create and disseminate prevention-related content every week.
-Follow us on Facebook or Instagram to stay connected and informed.
+Follow us on Instagram to stay connected and informed.

 The PATH to Care Center hires undergraduate students, including those with work-study aid, as paid staff.

 Peer Educators design, customize, facilitate workshops and discussions, manage PATH to Care’s social media and outreach initiatives, and build and maintain partnerships with student organizations on campus.
-Peer Educators rely on anti-oppression and public health concepts, particularly the concept of primary prevention to create communities where SVSH cannot flourish.
+Peer Educators apply anti-oppression and public health frameworks, particularly the concept of primary prevention to build communities that resist SVSH.

-Applications for 2024-25 Peer Educator & Coordinator positions are currently closed.
+Applications for 2026-27 Peer Educator positions are currently closed.

 Academic Courses